asv-soft/asv-drones-docs/use-cases/for-developers.md

 ##### Scope
 The scope should be the name of the project affected (as perceived by the person reading the changelog generated from commit messages).
+If the scope of changes is project scope you can skip writing this.
+For all other scopes - you can skip main project scope e.g: asv-drones-gui-core -> core.

 The following is the list of supported scopes:

 * `asv-common`
 * `asv-common-test`